Save up to 25% on high-quality home insurance in Manitoba with the Surex team

 As Manitoba's home Insurance Marketplace, Surex has partnered with the best home insurers in the Province so you can choose the most ideal home policy for you, from a reputable insurer.

 Working with the top home insurers in Manitoba, we want you to be able to have the exact home insurance policy you want and need.
-Customize your home insurance policy to give you peace of mind that you and your family are properly covered in the event of a home insurance claim.
+Customize your home insurance policy in Manitoba to give you peace of mind that you and your family are properly covered in the event of a home insurance claim.

 - Riding Mountain National Park